Configure Git Username and Email with git config

 Remove a Global Git Username and Email

-If you want to clear the default identity completely, unset the global values.
+To clear the default identity completely, unset the global values.
 Git will stop using them until you set new ones or a repository provides its own local identity.

-git config unset --global user.name
+git config --global --unset user.name

-git config unset --global user.email
+git config --global --unset user.email

 Then verify that the global values are gone:

-git config get --global user.name
+git config --global user.name

-git config get --global user.email
+git config --global user.email

 Force Git to Require an Explicit Username and Email

-git config set --global user.useConfigOnly true
+git config --global user.useConfigOnly true

-git config get --global user.useConfigOnly
+git config --global user.useConfigOnly

 true